SouthAfricaDigitalScience/OpenMPI-deploy/README.md

 # OpenMPI-deploy
-Build and test scripts necessary to deploy OpenMPI
+Build and test scripts necessary to deploy OpenMPI version 1.8.*